Value Propositions | 6 Great Examples and 3 Common Mistakes

 Zoom Video and Web Conferencing

-As soon as you visit video and web conferencing service Zoom’s site, you’re greeted by their value proposition and the reason why you should choose its services — it’s rated the No. 1 video conferencing and web conferencing service by Gartner.
+As soon as you visit video and web conferencing service Zoom’s site, you’re greeted by their unique value proposition and the reason why you should choose its services — it’s rated the No. 1 video conferencing and web conferencing service by Gartner.

 Why it works: Social proof.
 Scroll down a little bit more, and the company answers the ‘why’ you should choose them by providing five benefits unique to the company.
 Not only that, it speaks to some pain points businesses that need video conferencing may experience: inconsistent experiences, difficult platforms and hidden pricing.